mendix/docs/content/en/docs/refguide/modeling/pages/input-widgets/reference-set-selector.md

 {{% snippet file="/static/_includes/refguide/data-source-section-link.md" %}}

-The attribute path specifies which attribute(s) of an associated entity is shown in the reference set selector.
+The attribute path specifies which attribute (or attributes) of an associated entity is shown in the reference set selector.
 The path must follow one association of type reference set starting in the entity of the data view.

 {{% alert color="warning" %}}
 You cannot currently use non-persistable entities in a reference set selector.